top of page

 • Design and execute a flight plan to survey the whole of Bernal Glacier.

-• Validate and assess the accuracy of DEM differences on stable ground.
+• Corregister DEMs and assess the accuracy of DEM differences on stable ground.

 • Calculate the glacier volume change between surveys.